vryy/4C/doc/documentation/src/analysis_guide_templates/preprocessing.rst

 you may also use JSON syntax although we tend to prefer YAML for human-readability.
 By convention, |FOURC| input files have the extension ``.4C.yaml`` or ``.4C.json``.

-We build a schema called ``4C_schema.json`` which is located in the root build directory.
+We build a json schema which is located in the root build directory.
 This schema describes the structure of a valid |FOURC| input file.
 If you want to write and edit |FOURC| input files, we recommend to set up schema validation in your editor (see :ref:`installation` for details).
 Doing so provides documentation and autocompletion